cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### Does it work?
 Yes.
 It works exactly as described in our documentation.

+### Is this P2P?
+Not exactly.
+It is in the sense that users are interacting peer to peer with their computers, without a company in the middle.
+However, technically a blockchain is also an intermediary.
+What's good, is that you don't need to trust a blockchain thanks to how it functions.

+### What is the difference with such P2P search engines as YACY?
+YACY (and other P2P similar mechanisms) have plenty of years of work behind their backs, which cyber (still) hasn't.
+YACY is pure P2P, cyber isn't.
+It has a blockchain between the users.
+Also those years of work which YACY and the others have, kind of proven that they don't work.
+Otherwise, we would not be making cyber.

 ### What's chaingear?
 Chaingear is one of our secret weapons.
 It is not yet fully described by us.
 But in its essence, it is an ETH based ability for anyone to create a personal or a public database with the help of NFT tokens.
 For example, one may create the database .porn and then create records in that database.
 I.E. world.porn, and yes, it works just like a domain-based structure.
 But it's not a domain-based structure, as it allows you to create other types of databases too.